playcanvas/developer.playcanvas.com/content/en/tutorials/intermediate/using-assets.md

 *Click to focus, press SPACEBAR to switch between two model assets*

 Usually you will set up all your assets in the Designer and there is no need to access them in scripts.
 But for more advanced games you may need to swap assets in and out, or assign them at runtime mid-game.
-To do this you will need to use the [`AssetRegistry`][asset_registry] and [Script Attributes][script_attributes].
+To do this you will need to use the [`AssetRegistry`][1] and [Script Attributes][2].

 In this tutorial we'll build a small scene which lets you swap the model on a model component by pressing a key.
-You can see the completed [Pack, here,][pack] in our [tutorials project][tutorials].
+You can see the completed [Pack, here,][3] in our [tutorials project][4].

 ## Setup